The best sport moments of 2021

 Italy won the Euro

-On penalties and nervousness, in addition to the presence of Gianluigi Donnarumma as a characterThe Italian national team won the second European Championship in its history, having not done so since 1968.
+Penalties and a lot of nervousness in addition to the turmoil Gianluigi Donnarumma as a characterThe Italian national team won the second European Championship in its history, having not done so since 1968.
 Similarly, the Italian national team beat England in the Grand Final and reached penalty shootouts where their goalkeeper was the key to victory. .

 Tom Brady and Bucks win the Super Bowl